 Video of the Day

 You can be allergic to virtually any food.
 While children sometimes "outgrow" allergies, adults, for the most part, do not.
 If you have an allergy to honeydew melon, avoid fruit juices and salads that contain the ingredient.
-Food allergies are somewhat unusual -- about 3 to 4 percent of adults suffer from one or more food allergies, according to the Mayo Clinic.
+Food allergies are somewhat unusual — about 3 to 4 percent of adults have one or more food allergies, according to the Mayo Clinic.
 Rarely, a severe condition called anaphylaxis can occur during an allergy, which requires emergency medical attention.

 Oral Allergy Syndrome

 If you are allergic to honeydew melon, you may need to avoid ragweed pollen, cantaloupe, watermelon and tomatoes as well.
 This is due to a pollen-food allergy syndrome, sometimes called "oral allergy syndrome."
 This cross-reactivity occurs because the allergen-causing proteins in ragweed and honeydew melon are similar, notes the Mayo Clinic.
 Consult your allergist to test your reactions to different allergens.

 Symptoms of an allergy to honeydew melon can crop up within minutes of eating it, or up to several hours later.
 Some of the first symptoms of a food allergy are often hives, rash, hoarse voice and wheezing.
 You may also experience abdominal cramps, diarrhea, nausea and itching of the mouth, throat, eyes or face.
 It is common to have shortness of breath, coughing or congestion.